 The gist of it is in the name really.
 Underpainting can be a very rough or very detailed greyscale/single toned painting that sets the composition, tone and overall foundation of your painting.

-Have you ever looked at a 16 century painting in a museum and wondered how they get their still-life’s and people looking so life-like?
+Have you ever looked at a 16 century painting in a museum and wondered how they get their still-life’s and portraits looking so life-like?
 Yup that’s underpainting.
 And most likely the Flemish 7-Step technique.
 You read that right, 7 steps!
 The first four layers are in browns and greyscale… but that’s a whole other post.

 What are washes?